semazurek/Terminal-Manager-PowerShell/README.md

 # Terminal Manager

-PowerShell Script for remote management of computers in a domain.
+PowerShell Script for remote management computers in a domain.
 Getch information about local station.

 ## What it can do